marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 ### Why
-We want to add/update the existing free trial journeys.
-Up until now, we have relied on the existing `FT3_SUSBCRIBE`  and
+We want to add more free trial journeys and update some of the existing ones.
+Up until now, we have relied on the existing `FT3_SUSBCRIBE` and `FT7_SUBSCRIBE` journeys in ecomm-gate alone.
+Whenever we had a new journey in titan (e.g. search) we converted to either of the two ecomm-gate journeys.
+This allowed us to implement new journeys very quickly since all the work had to be done on titan only.

+However it had a few downsides.

 ### Why
 * Free trial purchases are coupled with regular subscription purchases.
 * We have multiple free trial journeys, each with different durations and eligibility.